Why having a "Strong" Chart isn't always an advantage If you are new to BaZi,…

 Branches interaction cheatsheet

-Those familiar with the BaZi method know how difficult is to remember all interactions between branches (also known as Chinese zodiac animals).
+Those familiar with the BaZi method know how difficult it is to remember all interactions between branches (also known as Chinese zodiac animals).

 HARMONY & SIX COMBINATIONS